italia389/MightEMacs/ReadMe.md

-You are looking at the ReadMe file for MightEMacs, an Emacs-style text editor which runs on Unix and Linux platforms.
-See file
-*Install.txt* for build and installation instructions.
-A C99 C compiler is required if you are not installing on a Linux or macOS platform, or do not want to use the included binaries.
+You are looking at the ReadMe file for MightEMacs, an Emacs-style text editor which runs on macOS, Linux, and Unix platforms.
+See file *Install.txt* for build and installation instructions.
+A C99 C compiler is required if you are not installing on a macOS or Linux platform, or do not want to use the included binaries.

 History and Project Goals
 -------------------------
 MightEMacs is designed to be a fast and full-featured text editor.
-Goals of the project are to create an Emacs-style text editor that will do the following:
+Goals of the project are to create a lightweight Emacs-style text editor that will do the following:

  1. Provide the ability to edit code quickly and easily with few keystrokes.
  2. Use key bindings that are well designed and intuitive.
  3. Be as easy as possible to learn.
  4. Be robust and powerful enough to perform sophisticated editing and automation tasks, provide a high level of extensibility, and yet not be overly complex.

 MightEMacs is focused on editing files well and being easily extensible, but also being an editor that is not daunting -- one that can be learned fairly quickly by the average programmer.
 The tradeoff is that it lacks some features (and complexity) of other editors.
 It uses a Text User Interface and is run from a terminal window.
 It is not an IDE and doesn't try to be.
-It is however, very fast, robust, and provides most of the things you would expect from an Emacs editor, like the ability to create multiple buffers, windows, and screens, built-in and user-defined modes of different types, a kill ring, search ring, keyboard macros, sophisticated navigation, searching, and editing commands, multiple working directories, language-specific auto-formatting, fence matching, extensibility, a built-in help system, and more.
+It is however, very fast, robust, and provides most of the things you would expect from an Emacs editor, like the ability to create multiple buffers, windows, and screens, built-in and user-defined modes of different types, a kill ring, search ring, key macro ring, sophisticated navigation, searching, and editing commands, multiple working directories, language-specific auto-formatting, fence matching, extensibility, a built-in help system, and more.

-It also supports a C-like scripting language called MScript that is very powerful and fairly easy to learn (assuming you already have programming experience).
-The distribution package includes several scripts as well that perform various tasks, such as finding a file that contains a particular function or method definition and opening it at that location, naming and storing keyboard macros in a file, wrapping a pair of fence characters or quotes around one or more words in the text, or grepping for files and performing a global search and replace on them.
+It also supports a C-like scripting language called MScript that is very powerful and easy to learn (assuming you already have programming experience).
+The distribution package includes several scripts as well that perform various tasks, such as finding a file that contains a particular function or method definition and opening it at that location, rewrapping text in a comment block, wrapping a pair of fence characters or quotes around one or more words in the text, or grep'ing for files and performing a global search and replace on them.

 See the `memacs(1)` man page and on-line help (via `ESC ?`) for further information.

 Examples
 --------
 Following are some examples of MightEMacs' features and how it can be used to edit code.
 The cursor (point) is shown as (^) and keys that are typed are shown in <b>bold</b>.
 Control keys are shown as `C-X`, where `X` is usually a letter.
-Note that the `C-_` (control + underscore) key, which is used often, can be entered without holding down the shift key (control + dash), which makes it much easier to type.
+Note that the `C-_` (control + underscore) key, which is used often, can usually be entered without holding down the shift key (control + dash), which makes it easier to type.
 Hence, it is shown as `C--` in the examples.

 1. Duplicate a block of lines in JavaScript: